idr4n/netrw-preview.nvim/README.md

 - **File Operations**: Quick path copying, insertion, and navigation utilities, ala `vim-vinager`
 - **Reveal Functionality**: Jump to current file in netrw from any buffer
 - **Command-Based Interface**: Use commands for flexible external mapping
-- **Highly Configurable**: Customize preview window size, keybindings, and behavior
+- **Highly Configurable**: Customize preview window size and layout, keybindings, and behavior

 ## 📦 Installation